Designed for ALL Learners

 This will highlight the potential of design in the learning environment from across our community and a variety of people from individuals, small-groups, schools, centers, firms, nonprofits, and companies focused on education and learning.

-Spark sessions are brief, three-minute presentations pertaining to all things UDL.
+Ignite Talks are brief, three-minute presentations pertaining to all things UDL.
 This could be anything from organization announcements, start-up UDL community involvement, research information, or a brief description of a breakout session.
 Check these sessions out in the brand new Interactive Learning Village.

 Pre-conference Workshops are half day sessions that provide for in-depth exploration of a particular UDL topic.
 Attendees can expect interactive and hands on learning opportunities that address diverse learning preferences.